About DEXA Scan & Imaging

 Your mother, grandmother, or another close relative had osteoporosis or bone fractures.

-Over a long period of time, you have taken medication that accelerates bone loss, such as corticosteroids for treating rheumatoid arthritis or other conditions, or some anti-seizure medications.
+Over a long period of time, you have taken medicine that speeds up bone loss, such as corticosteroids for treating rheumatoid arthritis or other conditions, or some anti-seizure medicines.

 You have low body weight, a slight build, or a light complexion.